anagraw/Google-Girl-Hackathon-Final-Round/README.md

 The program finds the input vector to detect Stuck at Fault in a Circuit Net and also returns the output value Z as well, which helps to confirm the fault.<br />

 ## Things you need to know:
-&emsp;The submission.py file has the main program that returns the input vector to detect the stuck-at-fault. <br />
+&emsp; * The submission.py file has the main program that returns the input vector to detect the stuck-at-fault. <br />
-&emsp;The input.txt file contains the circuit file. <br />
+&emsp; * The input.txt file contains the circuit file. <br />
-&emsp;The fault.txt file contains the fault present in the circuit in the required format. <br />
+&emsp; * The fault.txt file contains the fault present in the circuit in the required format. <br />
-&emsp;The output.txt is the file containing the input vector and Z value required to detect the fault. <br />
+&emsp; * The output.txt is the file containing the input vector and Z value required to detect the fault. <br />
-&emsp;(This file is generated upon executing the program) <br />
+&emsp;   (This file is generated upon executing the program) <br />

 ## Few Requirements for the circuit file and fault file:
-&emsp;The Circuit file should strictly have 4 inputs: A,B,C and D respectively only. <br />
+&emsp; * The Circuit file should strictly have 4 inputs: A,B,C and D respectively only. <br />
-&emsp;The Fault file should strictly contain only one stuck at fault. <br />
+&emsp; * The Fault file should strictly contain only one stuck at fault. <br />
-&emsp;The nets in the Circuit file should be named net_e, net_f and net_g respectively only. <br />
+&emsp; * The nets in the Circuit file should be named net_e, net_f and net_g respectively only. <br />
-&emsp;The output in the Circuit file should be strictly named Z only. <br />
+&emsp; * The output in the Circuit file should be strictly named Z only. <br />

 ## Future ideas to enhance the project and delve deeper:
 &emsp;1.
-Solve for circuits with greater number of inputs and automate the process for n number of input gates. <br />
+Solve for circuits with a greater number of inputs and automate the process for n number of input gates. <br />
 &emsp;2.
-Research on faster approaches with time complexity less than O(N) where N is the number of input gates.
+Research on faster approaches with time complexity less than O(N) where N is the number of input gates. <br />
 &emsp;   Faster approaches will help solve more complex circuits easily. <br />
 &emsp;&emsp; Currently using the PODEM algorithm significantly reduces the time complexity from O(2^N) to O(N), <br />
 &emsp;&emsp; which enables us to increase the number of inputs from 20 to 5.10^5<br />